lightstep/opentelemetry-auto-instr-python/docs/contributing.rst

 Internal API
 ============

-The `ddtrace.internal` module contains code that must only be used inside `ddtrace` itself.
+The `oteltrace.internal` module contains code that must only be used inside `oteltrace` itself.
 Relying on the API of this module is dangerous and can break at anytime.
 Don't do it.

 Python Versions and Implementations Support